Father wound: Why it blocks you from peace and how to heal it

 But that resistance is also sign you’re on the right track, my dear.
 It means you’re dissolving the flimsy structure of the mind and instead are starting to move toward what your heart actually wants: a love that doesn't ask you to change who you are.
 A love that lets you be.
 After all the mind is also a little child also wanting father God’s love.

-Because the truth is, settling for conditional love (of the mind/ and the wounded father) — or worse, pretending you don’t need love at all — is what keeps us stuck in relationships that hurt, careers that overload us, or success that doesn’t mean much.
+Because the truth is, settling for conditional love (of the mind/ and the wounded father) — or worse, pretending you don’t need love at all — is what keeps us stuck in relationships that hurt, careers that overload us, or success that doesn’t fulfill you.

 And to anchor the God father’s love, it has to live in the body.
 That means, not just in some high-vibe meditation or manifestation visualization.
 But actually experience that throughout your daily life, in the mess of it all.